hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

-After fitting the model, details about the optimization procedure, including whether it finished successfully, are returned as :py:class:`scipy.optimize.OptimizeResult` object, according to the keyword argument ``return_info=True``.
+After fitting the model, details about the optimization procedure, including whether it finished successfully, are returned as :class:`scipy.optimize.OptimizeResult` object, according to the keyword argument ``return_info=True``.
 These details are often useful for diagnosing problems such as a poorly-fitted model or a convergence failure.